timmyreilly/Django-From-Azure/README.md

 - git push azure master
 	- Info about pushing will be returned.

-Now those changes exist in the cloud!
+Now those changes exist in the cloud.

 Refresh your website!
-You can see the change!
+You can see the changes.

 Your tools are setup, your files are in line and you're ready to learn without configuration headaches.